junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 2020 Amendment

 Pub.
+L. 116–249, § 1, Dec.
+22, 2020, 134 Stat.
+1126, provided that: “This Act [enacting section 2261B of this title and amending section 2261A of this title] may be cited as the ‘Combat Online Predators Act’.”
+Pub.
 L. 116–179, § 1, Oct.
 20, 2020, 134 Stat.
 855, provided that: “This Act [amending section 1030 of this title] may be cited as the ‘Defending the Integrity of Voting Systems Act’.”
 Pub.
 L. 116–159, div.
 D, title II, § 4201, Oct.
 1, 2020, 134 Stat.
 741, provided that: “This title [enacting provisions set out as a note under section 3551 of this title] may be cited as the ‘United States Parole Commission Extension Act of 2020’.”

 ### Short Title of 2019 Amendment